MohammedIrfan29/BankingApp/README.md

 BankingApp

-BankingApp is used to register customer accounts and perform transaction.
+BankingApp is used to register customer with bank and open bank accounts and perform daily transaction.

 Installation